Database-Clarity/Live-Clarity-Database/README.md

 - [Crayon](https://mijago.github.io/Crayon): A user-friendly Discord bot to make information conveniently accessible
 - [Felicity](https://tryfelicity.one): A Discord Bot by Leaf
 - [D2Foundry](https://d2foundry.gg): "Your companion to Destiny 2 weapons and perks"
+- [Blue Engram](https://engram.blue/crafting): The best way to keep track of your crafting progress